liferay/liferay-docs/develop/tutorials/articles/115-mobile/03-xamarin-with-liferay-screens/02-using-xamarin-screenlets.markdown

 $$$

 You can start using Screenlets once you've  [prepared](/develop/tutorials/-/knowledge_base/7-0/preparing-xamarin-projects-for-liferay-screens) your Xamarin project to use Liferay Screens.
-There are plenty of Screenlets available and they're described in the Screenlet reference documentation:
+The Screenlet reference documentation describes the available Screenlets:

 -   [Screenlets in Liferay Screens for Android](/develop/reference/-/knowledge_base/7-0/screenlets-in-liferay-screens-for-android)
 -   [Screenlets in Liferay Screens for iOS](/develop/reference/-/knowledge_base/7-0/screenlets-in-liferay-screens-for-ios)